tpiskun/CS50_Wiki/README.md

 [![Build Status](https://travis-ci.com/username/projectname.svg?branch=master)](https://travis-ci.com/username/projectname)

 ## Features
 This project allows the user to:
-  -Lookup an Existing Wiki
+  * Lookup an Existing Wiki
-  -Edit an Existing Wiki
+  * Edit an Existing Wiki
-  -Create a new Wiki
+  * Create a new Wiki
-  -Select a Wiki at Random
+  * Select a Wiki at Random
-  -Search for a Wiki using a search bar
+  * Search for a Wiki using a search bar
-  -Can find a wiki based of text matching
+  * Can find a wiki based of text matching
-  -Visit a wiki by typing in the specific URL
+  * Visit a wiki by typing in the specific URL
-  -User writes the Wiki in Markdown and the Application converts it automatically
+  * User writes the Wiki in Markdown and the Application converts it automatically

 Leveraging pre-existing Django features, there is a file called views.py that outlines all of the Python methods and functionalities.